Main Content

 Both at Harvard and in Chile, the DRCLAS Andes & Southern Cone Program enhances research collaboration, faculty and student engagement, and program development for the Harvard community and public.

 The information below is intended as a high-level summary and is not all encompassing.
 Situations on the ground can change rapidly.
-We encourage you to review the additional resources and utilize your Harvard network to learn more.
+We encourage you to review the additional resources and utilize your Harvard network and the office in Chile to learn more.
 You can also schedule a consultation with us if you’d like to discuss the safety and security or operational matters unique to you and your travel or project.
 We’ll work with you to minimize risks and help you make informed decisions about your travel and activities.

 Safety & Security